xiaofanliang/starter-hugo-academic/content/project/datacenterVis/index.md

 (In Progress)

-This work is in development with Zhixuan Qi, Sarah Mills.
+This work is in development with Matthew Wizinsky, Yajun Dai, Samuel Sav, Huy Dung Lou, and Katherine Cafaro.

 **Abstract**

 The project examines data centers through three interrelated layers:

-• People Layer: Who are the stakeholders in the data center ecosystem?
+- People Layer: Who are the stakeholders in the data center ecosystem?
 What are their relationships, motivations, and jurisdictions of influence?
-• Infrastructure Layer: What urban infrastructures (e.g., water, energy, utilities) are required to support data centers, and how are these systems connected?
+- Infrastructure Layer: What urban infrastructures (e.g., water, energy, utilities) are required to support data centers, and how are these systems connected?
-• Governance Layer: What are the planning and community considerations—social, environmental, tax, land use, future of work—when a data center comes to town?
+- Governance Layer: What are the planning and community considerations—social, environmental, tax, land use, future of work—when a data center comes to town?
 What does the local approval process look like, and how can we estimate community impacts?

 **Keywords: data center; community impacts; inforgraphics**